-The Lakai Proto, Lakai’s low top skate shoes are part of Lakai Casual Shoes collection.
+The Lakai Proto, Lakai’s low top skate sneakers are part of Lakai Casual Shoes collection.
 Taking cues from the ’90s skateboarding scene, Lakai launched the Proto as a tribute for Tony Hawk’s enduring impact on the sport.
 Designed for everyday skateboarding, the Proto features a sturdy, heavily paneled leather upper.
 It sits atop an XLK hex-tread cupsole, sculpted to deliver multidirectional grip and incredible cushioning on hard landings.
 There are no special editions of these shoes.
 These sneakers typically retail for around $90, but you can usually find them cheaper.
 For good deals, we recommend checking the price on Amazon.

 Proto shoes currently have a 4.4 out of 5 rating, based on 11 user reviews and a 79 Corescore at RunRepeat.
 We’ve scoured the web for reviews and user feedback that should help you decide if you want to buy Lakai Proto sneakers.
 Scroll down below to see what people are saying.

 |Lakai Casual Shoes|

 Comfort-wise, it has also a well-padded, snug-fitting internal sock system, and a plush Deluxe-Lite sock liner spreads underfoot.
 Priced at $90 apiece, the Lakai Proto, with all its qualities, is a good deal to anyone, skater or not.
 Most reviewers dig the Lakai Proto’s ’90s-skating-inspired style, observing it as “dope,” “rad,” and “sick-looking.”
 Lakai branding is detailed on the sidewall, tongue, midsole, and outsole tread.
 It does not provide much board feel, a few users mentioned.
 According to some shoppers, the Proto offers excellent value for its budget-friendly price.
 You can purchase Proto shoes here.